spectrocloud/librarium/docs/docs-content/tutorials/edge/deploy-cluster-virtualbox.md

 Palette Edge enables you to customize your Edge hosts with the desired OS, Kubernetes distribution, dependencies, and user data configurations.

-This tutorial setup has provided you with hands-on experience with Palette Edge using a single VM, eliminating the need for a complex lab environment or separate physical devices.
+This tutorial has provided you with hands-on experience with Palette Edge using a single VM, eliminating the need for a complex lab environment or separate physical devices.
 You can also use this setup to quickly test and validate Edge configurations before deploying them in production.

 We encourage you to check the reference resources below to learn more about Palette Edge.